Carolin Braun-Rechlin

 - 10 tips for safe baby sleep

-Many opinions circulate about the parenting topic "crib."
-It is often recommended that an infant sleep on their own sleeping surface but in the same room during the first months of life.
+There are many opinions about the parental topic of "crib."
+It is often recommended that an infant sleep on a separate sleeping surface but in the same room during the first months of life.
 This model is also called co-sleeping.
-This seems safer for many, as some parents need to get used to sharing the bed first.
+This seems safer to many, as some parents need time to get used to sharing the bed.
 However, sleeping on a shared surface is considered more natural and safer.
-This, in turn, is called bedsharing.
+This is called bedsharing.

-Whether a parents' bed or their own crib – it is important that you discuss this together with your partner and also consider your child's needs for the ideal sleeping environment.
+Whether a parents' bed or a separate crib – what matters is that you discuss this together with your partner and also consider your child's needs to create the ideal sleeping environment.

 How do babies sleep safely?

-Before going into the various points in more detail, a note that the mentioned content can only serve to minimize risk factors when it comes to suffocation or sudden infant death, a topic that often concerns parents.
-Not all questions about possible causes and risks of sudden infant death – also called SIDS – have been clarified yet.
+Before going into the various points in detail, a note that the mentioned content can only serve to reduce risk factors when it comes to choking or sudden infant death, a topic that often concerns parents.
+Regarding sudden infant death – also called SIDS – not all questions about possible causes and risks have been answered yet.
 However, there are protective factors that you can consider in the sleeping situation.

-Regular awakening or frequent reassurance in the form of awakening or restlessness is a clever protective mechanism of the baby.
-As a parent, you should not interpret this as abnormal or as a disorder.
+Regular waking or frequent reassurance in the form of waking or restlessness is a wise protective mechanism of the baby.
+As a parent, you should not see this as abnormal or as a disorder.

 -